 Pro wrestling fans especially have been known to be passionate when it comes to defending their favorite promotions.
 AEW and WWE both have their own passionate fan bases.
 Unfortunately, some fans can become very toxic when it comes to their views.

-Even Renee Paquette previously stated how fans want wrestlers to take side in the WWE vs AEW war.
+Even Renee Paquette previously stated how fans want wrestlers to take a side in the WWE vs AEW war.
 AEW Champion Kenny Omega also called out the toxic pro wrestling community for the same.

 While speaking with Monaco Streaming Film Festival, AEW President Tony Khan talked about tribalism that has been prevalent since AEW’s inception.
 Tony Khan stated that tribalism is nothing new in pro wrestling.
 It is simply the matter of technology that helps people express their views more which makes tribalism all the more apparent now.